solmazsm/DAP/README.md

 All data in this file was automatically logged during batch experiments executed using the modified `main()` function in `cppCode/LSH-APG/src`.

-These results validate the effectiveness of our DAPG method, as submitted in the VLDB 2026 paper.
+These results validate the effectiveness of our DAPG method.

 ### Experimental Results Log